 You should have the ball of the root left after you are done.
 Once completed, you may need a digging bar to lift the root from the ground.

-If the root ball is large, then you will need to circle it with a chain and attack a tractor to pull the root ball out.
+If the root ball is large, you need to circle it with a chain and attack a tractor to pull it out.

 Pick Mattock vs. Cutter Mattock: What’s the Difference?